edcalderin/Handwritten-digit-recognition/README.md

 I have designed a minimal yet functional Streamlit application to showcase this algorithm: Users select a number from a dropdown menu and then proceed to draw the selected number.
 The result will appear after press the `Compare` button.
 Additionally, I have categorized the results into three groups based on the score: **Excellent** (`score > 0.7`), **Good** (`score > 0.4`) and **Incorrect** (`score < 0.4`).

-The animation below illustrates on how the application works:
+The animation below illustrates how the application works:

 ![Alt text](./images/app.gif)